jaanga/moving-manuals/index.md

 	* Reporting and analytics engine gives meaning to data to help make informed decisions
 	* Access logs in real-time through an API through a control panel or command line interface
 	* Enables viewing, calculating and predicting future behavior

+## Road Map

+This document just begins to cover the possibilities.
+Further revisions should more detail about the following:

+* Personalization
+* Returning to where you were on multiple devices
+* Sharing
+* Marketing and Sales input
+* Sounds and scoring
+* Renderers and shaders
+* Cinematography
+* User Experience
+* Disabled support
+* Text to voice
+* Internationalization

+It's also worth noting that the entire production is built in 3D.
+Therefore creating versions for virtual reality systems such as Oculus Rift or Google Cardboard is just about as easy as flipping a few switches.

+## Prospective Production Team Members

+If this project get to a higher level, the these people will be asked to lead the production team:

+* Theo Armour ~ Coder/Designer ~ Program Manager for three releases of AuoCAd
+* Terry Green ~ User Experience ~ Designed the online check scanning app for Chase Bank
+* Rob Shulzberg ~ Sound Design ~ Former drummer for the band _Placebo_
+* Dylan Chapgier ~ Director of Photography ~ [IMDB credits]( http://www.imdb.com/name/nm2368109/ )
+* Jaume Sanchez ~ 3D Effects ~ [clicktorelease.com]( https://www.clicktorelease.com/ )
+* Mia Harlock ~ Copywriter ~ Lead copywriter for Levi Strauss

+The mission of the team would be to take the level of quality up to the standard of a high end video game

 ***